mayouni/stzlib/libraries/stzlib/doc/narrations/stz-bridging-minds-and-code.md

 - **Global Software Readiness**: It natively supports Unicode, multilingual programming, and locale-specific functionality.
 - **Cross-Platform Delivery**: With support for all platforms enabled by Ring, Softanza also provides an API-first delivery model through a dedicated and robust Softanza Application Server.

-## 5. A Collaborative, Multi-Disciplinary Coding Experience
+## Softanza as a Collaborative, Multi-Disciplinary Coding Experience

 Softanza's computational thinking perspective empowers a wide range of stakeholders—business analysts, information designers, data analysts, UI and UX designers, educators, and researchers—to contribute meaningfully.
 Through its "What You Think Is What You Write" approach, Softanza enables each person to express themselves naturally within a shared coding environment.